-Harley-Davidson can lay claim to manufacturing the world's best-known motorcycles.
-Well, certainly American ones, anyway.
-But, Harley have always had a rival.
-The mere mention of 'Indians' has long instilled panic in the suited and booted in the Harley marketing department!
+Harley-Davidson can lay claim to manufacturing the world\’s best-known motorcycles.
+Well, American ones, at any rate.
+But, Harley has always had a rival.
+The mere mention of \’Indians\’ has long instilled panic in the suited and booted, in the Harley marketing department!

-Indians were extravagantly styled.
+Indian motorcycles were extravagantly styled.
 Nowhere more so than the finely-fettled fenders.
 Their trademark curvature was unmistakable.
 Harley front mudguards are sometimes skimpy affairs.
 Those which adorn an Indian are heraldic.
 Almost as if the front wheel were wearing a headdress!
-Indian, then, were a company which liked to 'cut a dash'.
-Sadly, the 'Roaring Twenties' glory days faded for Indian - while Harley went on to world domination!
-But, as in the game ... while most kids grow up wanting to be a cowboy, there are always one or two who would really much rather be an Indian!
+Indian, then, was a company which liked to cut a dash.
+Sadly, the \’Roaring Twenties\’ glory days faded for Indian – while Harley went on to world domination!
+But, as in the game … while most kids grow up wanting to be a cowboy, there are always one or two who would really much rather be an Indian!